-Brad Hubbard is a senior associate in the Dallas office of Gibson, Dunn & Crutcher.
+Brad Hubbard is a partner in the Dallas office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Appellate and Constitutional Law Practice Group.

 Mr. Hubbard was recognized by Best Lawyers: Ones to Watch in America™ in Appellate Practice for 2022 and 2023.